New to Orienteering?

 Border Liners Orienteering Club runs events throughout the year, for all ages and abilities, in great locations in North and East Cumbria.

-Our Saturday informal meetings have a minimum of two courses - a 2-3k Short (or 'Orange') and technical Long (or 'Green') for advanced orienteers.
+Our Saturday informal meetings have a minimum of two courses - a 2-3k easy 'Short' (or 'Orange') and a harder 'Long' (or 'Green') for more experienced orienteers.
 This is a sport for the whole family!

 Get a preview of some orienteering maps on RouteGadget - and see some of the routes runners have chosen!